 There are many beautiful walks nearby including one to King's Cave that takes in beach, forest and views to the mountains, and a moorland walk to the the mysterious stone circles at Machrie.
 Pony trekking is also available in Blackwaterfoot.

 Arran wildlife includes soaring golden eagles, seals basking on the rocks, deer, sea otters playing in the water, gannets diving and cormorants sunning their wings.
 Dolphins and porpoises are also regular visitors.
-The Isle of Arran is known as 'Scotland in miniature' due to its wild mountains in the north and rolling hills in the south, and as the island is only twenty miles long, so all within easy reach.
+The Isle of Arran is known as 'Scotland in miniature' because of its wild mountains in the north and rolling hills in the south, and as the island is only twenty miles long, all within easy reach.